How to Guide: Being A Good Recruiter

 In pondering the million dollar question of ‘how to be a good recruiter’, I realised this quest was too big to complete on my own.
 I decided to delve deep into the world of recruitment and discover what advice and insider knowledge I could gather from experienced external and internal recruiters.

-I interviewed two recruitment professionals; Andrew Grover and Phillip Neho.
+With this purpose in mind, I interviewed two recruitment professionals; Andrew Grover and Phillip Neho.

 Andrew is an external recruiter 8+ years of experience in agency recruitment.
 Andrew has owned, and developed recruitment agencies throughout his career.
 Phillip is an internal recruiter who originally began his career as an external recruiter and has over 14 years of recruitment experience in many different industries.